Management, Marketing and Operations Management

 Together, they form a vibrant and well-integrated intellectual community, where collaborations and exchanges across fields are common.
 This community regularly gathers in different seminar series, where well developed and less developed work is presented and discussed in a constructive and friendly atmosphere.

-Doctoral students are warmly encouraged to be an active part of this community.
-We closely follow them, from the start of their programme until the completion of their dissertation, to support the development of their ideas and their integration in the international research community, and to ensure they can complete effectively in the academic job market.
+PhD in Management students are warmly encouraged to be an active part of this community.
+We closely follow them, from the start of their programme until the completion of their dissertation, to support the development of their ideas and their integration in the international research community, and to ensure they can compete effectively in the academic job market.

 Programme structure